Bernice Rubens: Personal life

 She married Rudolf Nassauer, a wine merchant who also wrote poetry and fiction.
 They had two daughters, Rebecca and Sharon.
 From 1950 to 1955, Rubens taught at a grammar school in Birmingham, before moving onto the film industry where she made documentaries.
 In the 1960s the poet Jon Silkin rented the attic storey of their London house and sublet rooms to David Mercer, later a prolific West End and TV playwright, and Malcolm Ross-Macdonald, later an equally prolific writer of historical novels.

+A chain smoker all her life, Rubens began to suffer from ill-health in the late 1990s.
+She died in the Royal Free Hospital, London, from stroke combined with chronic bronchitis, "a classic illness of smokers", on 13 October 2004, aged 81 (generally reported as 76).

 Professional career as a writer

 Rubens' first novel, Set On Edge, was published in 1960.
 In 1970, she became the first woman to win the Booker Prize (the second year of the prize's existence), for her novel The Elected Member.
-As of 2021, Rubens is still the only Welsh author to have won the Booker Prize.
+As of 2024, Rubens is still the only Welsh author to have won the Booker Prize.

+Throughout her life, Rubens ensured that she wrote every single day.

+In June 2024 a Purple Plaque was installed on the house that was her family's home in Roath.

 Adaptations

 Her 1962 novel, Madame Sousatzka, was made into a film in 1988, with Shabana Azmi and Shirley MacLaine.
-This book was based on the experiences of her brother Harold Rubens, a child prodigy pianist, and his teacher Madame Maria Levinskaya, who inspired the character of Madame Sousatzka.
+This book was based on the experiences of her brother Harold Rubens, a child prodigy pianist, and his teacher Madame Maria Levinskaya (died 1960) who inspired the character of Madame Sousatzka.
 Harold Rubens was born in Cardiff in 1918, and studied with Levinskaya from the age of seven.
 The musical Sousatzka was produced in Toronto in 2017.
 It was intended to be a pre-Broadway tryout for controversial producer Garth Drabinsky.
 Victoria Clark portrayed the title role.

 Her 1975 novel, I Sent a Letter To My Love, was made into a film (Chère inconnue) in 1980 by Moshe Mizraki, starring Simone Signoret and Jean Rochefort.

 Her 1985 novel, Mr Wakefield's Crusade, was adapted for television by the BBC in 1992, starring Peter Capaldi and Michael Maloney.